mustafaascha/mustafaascha.github.io/_posts/2016-09-29-Transactions_Data.md

 At this point, let's see what the *apriori* algorithm has to say.
 First, we'll have R calculate the relationships according to our own
-parameters: support, confidence and the maximum length of an association.
+parameters: minimum support, minimum confidence and the maximum length of an association.

-Support is the proportion of transactions that contain an item, confidence of the association {x, y} is the support of the union of x and y divided by the support of x.

     claims_rules <-
       apriori(claims_tx, parameter = list(support = 0.01, confidence = 0.1, maxlen = 2))